 When homeowners make home improvements like a loft conversion or an extension, they generally don't make energy efficiency upgrades beyond those required by building regulations.
-Installing energy efficiency upgrades, such as insulation or draught-proofing, will make your home warmer as well as help alleviate many causes of damp and mould whilst lowering energy bills.
+Installing energy efficiency upgrades, such as insulation or draught-proofing, will not only make your home warmer, but also help alleviate causes of damp and mould, and lower your energy bills.

 Making home energy efficiency upgrades in parallel with work being undertaken on your home improvement could be more cost effective and less hassle than employing a further tradesperson to carry them out at a later date.
 The following guide proposes some simple changes to better plan ahead and offer advice on which jobs can be easily combined.